soundpress/RulesOfNYC/docs/c20/index.rst

    (1) An Owner may equip a Taxicab with an authorized Rooftop Advertising Fixture in accordance with 35 RCNY § 67-16.

-   (2) The Owner must remove a Rooftop Advertising Fixture if the TLC terminates such authorization in accordance with 35 RCNY § 67-16(e) of these Rules.
+   (2) The Owner must remove a Rooftop Advertising Fixture if the TLC terminates such authorization in accordance with 35 RCNY § 67-16(e).

    (3) An Owner must not use any rooftop advertising fixture unless the Owner has obtained a permit to use such a fixture